 - Representing online content producers in disputes concerning linking and embedding of content.

 - Providing counseling and legal defense on behalf of major social media and online news outlets against various copyright, defamation, and false light claims, including responding to claim letters, settlement negotiations, and litigation defense.

-- Securing removal of infringing user-generated content on social media websites such as YouTube and Facebook through use of DMCA takedown procedures.
+- Securing removal of infringing user-generated content on social media websites and pirate sites through use of DMCA procedures.

-- Defending operator of popular consumer complaints website against defamation claims.
+- Defended operator of popular consumer complaints website against defamation claims.

 - Secured dismissal with prejudice of federal and state lawsuits against major media company asserting claims of false light, infliction of emotional distress, and tortious interference in connection with online articles and radio/video interviews.

 - Securing the transfer of infringing domain names from cybersquatters on behalf of music artists, television/film talent, photographers, game designers, and fashion designers through UDRP procedures.

 - Defending famous director/writer/actor and production company in right-of-publicity claim.

 - Represented leading Irish folk dancer in right-of-publicity claim against major talent management firm for using name and likeness for advertising purposes.